smartdevicelink/sdl_core_guides/docs/ATF/Component Interaction View/index.md

 ### 4.3.4.
 Events and expectations processing
 **Behavior**:
-	Events and expectation processing procedure could be spited for :
+	Events and expectation processing procedure could be spited up for :
 	*Setting up expectation* - ***User Script*** throw the ***Connection Test*** able to add some expectations for event and add timer for the event fail processing.
 	*Events processing* - On raising specific event ***Events*** is responsible for calling exception *Function*, on time elapse ***C++ Core*** directly call User or other modules *Function*.